ECSE321-Winter2017-McGill/Group11/TAMASphp/ReadMe.txt

 - Login page provides the premade teacher dummy that can be used for manual testing
 - No teacher registration has been provided as no further functionality can be performed on it afterwards.
 However, the controller fully implements that as reflected by our PHPunits.
 - Refer to Dummies.php for a full list of dummies created.

+Testing:
+- One of the tests (testCreateReview(), line 684) has non-functional lines that have been commented out.
+This decision has been justified within the test in the instructorControllerTest.php file.